 65 million years later, European settlers in America would discover this soil, which was perfect for growing cotton.

-So there you have it: the relationship between today’s political map, the economy, and 65 million years ago.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+So there you have it: the relationship between today’s political map, the economy, and 65 million years ago.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.